Randomized Robust Price Optimization: Solution algorithm for finite price set , convex uncertainty set

 \section{Solution algorithm for finite price set $\Pcal$, convex uncertainty set $\Ucal$}

 In this section, we describe a general solution algorithm for solving the RRPO problem when the price set $\Pcal$ is a finite set, and the uncertainty set $\Ucal$ is a general convex uncertainty set.
 Section~\ref{subsec:finitePcal_convexUcal_algorithm} describes the general solution algorithm, which is a constraint generation algorithm that involves solving a nominal pricing problem over $\Pcal$ as a subroutine.
 Sections~\ref{subsec:finitePcal_convexUcal_linear}, \ref{subsec:finitePcal_convexUcal_semilog} and \ref{subsec:finitePcal_convexUcal_loglog} describe how the solution algorithm specializes to the cases of the linear, semi-log and log-log demand models, respectively, and in particular, how the nominal pricing problem can be solved for each of these three cases; the formulations we present for the semi-log and log-log models here may be of independent interest as they are, to the best of our knowledge, the first exact mixed-integer convex formulations for the multi-product pricing problem under a finite price set for these demand models.
+In Section~\ref{subsec:finitePcal_convexUcal_complexity}, we develop a theoretical result that characterizes the support of the optimal price distribution in the finite $\Pcal$, convex $\Ucal$ setting.
+In Section~\ref{subsec:finitePcal_convexUcal_constrained}, we briefly describe how to extend the methodology in Section~\ref{subsec:finitePcal_convexUcal_algorithm} to the case where the price distribution satisfies additional constraints, with further details provided in the ecompanion (Section~\ref{sec:constrained}).
+Lastly, in Section~\ref{subsec:finitePcal_convexUcal_continuous_vs_discrete}, we discuss our focus on a finite set $\Pcal$ versus a convex price set $\Pcal$.